billbuchanan/appliedcrypto/unit02_symmetric/lab/README.md

 print ("Decrypted:\t",pt.decode())
 ```

+The Replit source is [here](https://replit.com/@billbuchanan/rc401#main.py).
 For a password of "napier", find out the fruits used for these RC4 cipher streams:

 ```
 8d1cc8bdf6da